Los Angeles Rams vs. Baltimore Ravens NFL Week 17 Odds, Plays and Insights for January 2, 2022

 - Los Angeles has eight wins against the spread in 15 games this year.

-- This season, the Rams have an ATS record of 4-3 in their seven games as a favorite of 5.5 points or more.
+- This season, the Rams have an against the spread record of 4-3 in their seven games as a favorite of 6 points or more.

 - Los Angeles' games this year have hit the over in 53.3% of its opportunities (eight times in 15 games with a set point total).

-- In games that Los Angeles churns out over 366.1 yards, the team is 4-4 against the spread and 7-1 overall.
+- When Los Angeles amasses over 366.1 yards, the team is 4-4 against the spread and 7-1 overall.

 - The Rams have turned the ball over seven more times (18 total) than the Ravens have forced a turnover (11) this season.